dhis2/academy-web-app-dev-2021/README.md

 # DHIS2 Web App Development Academy 2021

-Recordings available on the [Developer Portal](https://developers.dhis2.org/events/developer-academy/#web-app-track)
+**Session Recordings** for Workshops 1 and 2 are available on the [DHIS2 Developer Portal](https://developers.dhis2.org/events/developer-academy/#web-app-track).

 ## Resources